yannisun/yannisun.github.io/tools.md

 ### Tools for Virus

 #### PhaBOX (2023) &nbsp; &nbsp; <a href="https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad101/7235573?login=true"> <u>Paper</u> </a> &nbsp; &nbsp; <a href="https://github.com/KennthShang/PhaBOX"> <u>Code</u> </a> &nbsp; &nbsp; <a href="https://phage.ee.cityu.edu.hk/"> <u>Web server</u> </a>
 PhaBOX aims to provide one-stop phage identification and analysis.
-PhaBOX integrates our previously published tools: PhaMer, PhaTYP, PhaGCN, and CHERRY, for phage identification, lifestyle prediction, taxonomy classification, and host prediction, respectively.
+PhaBOX integrates our previously published tools, PhaMer, PhaTYP, PhaGCN, and CHERRY, for phage identification, lifestyle prediction, taxonomy classification, and host prediction, respectively.
 All these tools combined the strength of the reference-based and the deep learning model to learn different sequence similarity features, including protein organizations, sequence homology, and protein-protein associations.

+#### VirStrain (2022)  &nbsp; &nbsp; <a href="https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02609-x"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/dhcai21/RVHaplo](https://github.com/liaoherui/VirStrain"> <u>Code</u> </a>
+VirStrain is a computational tool for identifying viral strains from short-read sequencing data.
+It takes a pre-built database and sequencing data as input, and outputs the strains present in the sample, along with their relative abundance and associated metadata.
+By leveraging a novel feature called "unique k-mer combinations", VirStrain is able to distinguish highly similar viral strains and identify mixed-strain infections.

 #### RVHaplo (2022)  &nbsp; &nbsp; <a href="https://academic.oup.com/bioinformatics/article/38/8/2127/6528317"> <u>Paper</u> </a>  &nbsp; &nbsp; <a href="https://github.com/dhcai21/RVHaplo"> <u>Code</u> </a>